whitecr0wz/whitecr0wz.github.io/_posts/posts/20-20-10-Backdooring-PE.md

 In order to backdoor, the following steps must be taken:

 + The flow must be hijacked.
-This can be achieved through several methods I.E Replacing the entry point instruction for a JMP instruction into the desired Code Cave.
+This can be achieved through several methods I.E Replacing the entry point instruction for a JMP instruction pointing into the desired Code Cave.
 Also, more specific hijacking can be achieved, such as executing the JMP when executing a section of the code (I.E: Open Help, URL, Credits, or any other button).
 Nevertheless, due to the complexity of this last technique, it shall be reserved for the following post.

 Once EIP points towards the Code Cave, the next combination of instructions must be assembled.